bradtraversy/bootsassy/README.md

 * **.scss** files structured by object (buttons.scss, header.scss, etc)
 * Lightbox and image overlay components
 * Slick jQuery image scroller
+* MixitUp image gallery
 * Modernizr for checking browser support

 ##Installation & Usage##
 BootSassy comes ready to go.
-You can upload the html and css files to your server and use it.
+You can upload the **'demo'** folder to your server or just include the files inside of the **'src'** folder into your project

-For template/theme development, it is strongly suggested that you use the SASS (.scss) files in the **scss** folder and use a compiler such as **[Scout](http://mhs.github.io/scout-app/)** to generate your CSS file rather than editing **"bootsassy.css"** directly.
-The .scss files are neatly organized by objects/elements
+For template/theme development, it is strongly suggested that you use the SASS (.scss) files in the **scss** folder rather than editing **"bootsassy.css"** directly.
+The .scss files are neatly organized by objects/elements (_buttons.scss, _nav.scss, etc).
+You will need to install Ruby in order to use SASS.

 Check the demo **"feature"** pages for code snippets and styling of blocks, buttons, lists, etc